Browin Przepiśnik - Homemade white sausage - smoked

 favorites

-Are you looking for new, interesting flavours?
-Would you like to surprise your guests with an original version of white sausage?
-Learn our approach and the unique recipe for a classic white sausage which, after smoking in a balcony smoker, gains intensive aroma and flavour that will delight even the most demanding palates!
+Are you looking for new and interesting flavors?
+Do you want to surprise your guests with an unusual take on white sausage?
+Discover our method and unique recipe for classic white sausage which, when smoked in a smoker, develops an intense aroma and a flavor that delights even the most discerning palates!

 Preparation: